Virtual Emergency Care Service (clinician service)2024-07-02T08:00:51+10:00

 Have your computer (with a webcam) or smartphone ready.

-Accept the QHealth Telehealth appointment 'link' from the MN Virtual ED.
+Accept the QHealth Telehealth appointment 'link'.

-Agree on management plan in consultation (documented in EDIS by Virtual ED team).
+Agree on management plan in consultation.

 Need face-to-face consultation?
 Video conferencing is also available.